prof-rossetti/nyu-info-2335-201706/notes/programming-languages/ruby/datatypes/booleans.md

 false == false #> true
 ```

 The converse is the inequality operator, `!=`.
-Its functionality is demonstrated by the phrase, "Is this not equal to that?":
+Its functionality is represented by the phrase, "Is this not equal to that?":

 ```ruby
 true != true #> false